-The International Court of Justice (ICJ) continues the work of the Permanent Court of International Justice.
-Established in June 1945, the ICJ began work in April 1946.
+The International Court of Justice (ICJ), established in June 1945, continues the work of the Permanent Court of International Justice.
+The ICJ began work in April 1946.
 Its responsibility is to settle, in accordance with international law, legal disputes that have been submitted to it by States and to provide advisory opinions on legal questions that have been referred to it by authorized United Nations organs or specialized agencies.

 The International Tribunal for the Law of the Sea (ITLOS) was established by the Convention on the Law of the Sea of 1982.
 It has jurisdiction over any dispute concerning the interpretation or application of the Convention.
 Matters litigated before this court may be the delimitation of maritime zones, conservation of living sea resources, as well as protection of the marine environment, among others.

 The International Criminal Court (ICC), established in 2002, was created to conduct trials of the perpetrators of the most serious crimes of concern to the international community.

 The African Court on Human and Peoples' Rights (ACHPR) was established in 1998.
 Its mandate is to complement the functions of the African Commission on Human and Peoples’ Rights, a quasi-judicial body that monitors the implementation of the African Charter on Human and Peoples’ Rights and other instruments ratified by the States concerned.
 For more information about it, please go to the links indicated below.

 Together with the Inter-American Commission of Human Rights, the Inter-American Court of Human Rights (IACHR) is dedicated to the protection of human rights within the Inter-American system.
 While the Commission is a quasi jurisdictional body, the IACHR, established in 1979, resolves contentious cases and gives advisory opinions.
 For more information about it, please go to the links indicated below.